marymlucas/marymlucas.github.io/_pages/research/research.md

 **Data Science Intern** | UPHS Data Science, PennDnA at Penn Medicine | 2026–Present
   - Contribute to translational and applied AI, machine learning, and data science initiatives, including the development and evaluation of models, systems, and software, with consideration of opportunity, feasibility, and governance.

+---
+## Doctoral Research
-**Doctoral Research, Information Science** | Drexel University | PhD conferral September 5, 2026
+**PhD, Information Science** | Drexel University | 2026
   - *Advisor*: Christopher C. Yang, PhD
   - *Committee*: Quyen Ngo, PhD; Judy Wawira Gichoya, MD, MS; Bhupesh Shetty, PhD; Erjia Yan, PhD; Grace Lu-Yao, PhD
-  - *Dissertation*: *A Framework for Fair and Robust Clinical Risk Prediction through Collaborative Learning and Localized Uncertainty Quantification*
+  - *Dissertation*: *A Framework for Fair and Robust Clinical Risk Prediction through Collaborative Learning and Localized Uncertainty Quantification* ([DOI](https://doi.org/10.17918/00011542){:target="_blank"})

+My doctoral research focused on the development of methods for fair and reliable clinical prediction.
+This work examined how subgroup fairness can be improved without substantially sacrificing predictive utility and how uncertainty can be characterized at the level of individual predictions rather than treated only as a population-level property.

+Two central methodological contributions were a collaborative learning framework that treats demographic subgroups as distinct learning clients during model optimization and a localized conformal prediction framework that adapts uncertainty estimates to the difficulty of individual cases.
 ---

 ## Funding & Fellowships